onesky/plugin-intellij/README.md

 ## Configuration

 1. Go to ```File``` > ```Settings``` (Windows / Linux) or ```IntelliJ IDEA > Preferences``` (Mac)
-2. Find OneSky settings (IntelliJ IDEA 13 or Android Studio):
+2. Find OneSky settings (IntelliJ IDEA 13):
     - Under ```Project Settings```, select ```OneSky```
-3. Find OneSky settings (IntelliJ IDEA 14 or above):
+3. Find OneSky settings (IntelliJ IDEA 14 or above or Android Studio):
     - Under ```Other Settings```, select ```OneSky```
 4. Enter the your OneSky API key and secret, these can be found on OneSky web admin
 5. Click ```Refresh``` and select a project from the list